KJGithub2021/BERT-FP/README.md

 python -u FPT/ubuntu_final.py --num_train_epochs 10
 ```
 You may skip this step by placing [bert.pt](https://drive.google.com/file/d/1XM1oRiwMnqW8-P-IS_heUBJykqW7VEdd/view?usp=sharing) in the FPT/PT_checkpoint folder.
 You will have to
-edit the file path, to lead to bert.pt where, this comment is written in BERT_finetuning.py:
+edit the file path, to lead to bert.pt, under this comment in BERT_finetuning.py:
 ```python
 """You can load the post-trained checkpoint here."""
 ```